tylersuehr7/tetriscxx/README.md

 # Tetris

-A re-implementation of the Tetris video game in the C++ 20 programming language.
+A re-implementation of Tetris in the C++ 20 programming language.

 ## Dependencies
 - C++ 20